What are Barrier Creams?

 Barrier repair creams, also called ‘regeneration creams’, ‘conditioning creams’, ‘emollients’ or ‘moisturizers’, are intended to enhance hydration and to restore the skin’s natural barrier.
 They are especially recommended for use after work.

-When should you apply barrier cream?
+When should you apply skin barrier cream?

 If there is a risk of exposure to an irritant, workers should apply a barrier cream before starting work.